Painted Dog Conservation

 The species is threatened by habitat fragmentation that increases conflicts with humans and especially shepherds.
 It is victim of snares, of collisions with vehicles, of poisoning, of infectious diseases transmitted by domestic dogs.
 Sub-populations with just a few dozen of individuals are particularly vulnerable in case of epidemics.

 Formerly widespread in sub-Saharan Africa, painted dogs have now almost entirely disappeared from west and central Africa.
 Largest populations live in Bostwana, Tanzania and Zimbabwe.
-In this last country, the NGO Painted Dog Conservation aims to conserve the species in an area located near Hwange National Park that is home to about 300 individuals (about 50% of the Zimbabwean population).

 The PDC acts on several fronts: